UPDATE: FEATURE DOCUMENTARY IN POST PRODUCTION

 Forbes serves as the film’s director-writer, executive producer and central character.
 He interviewed upwards of 75 people in 17 states, including victims, family members, politicians, attorneys, social scientists, camp and recreational industry insiders, health and safety experts, journalists and more.

-Forbes said he will screen a rough cut of his film in April of 2025 after which a full release is planned for summer.
+Forbes said he will screen a rough cut of his film in 2025 after which a full release is planned for summer.
 His Emmy-winning and Oscar-nominated director of photography has worked on projects including the moving portrait of a woman’s personal confrontation with the Armenian genocide, trailblazing Indian women defying cultural norms, the wildly popular HBO series McMillions and Apple TV’s rousing stranger than fiction series The Big Conn.